 - Mata Raigetsu [また来月] – Until next month;

-- Mara rainen [また来年] - See you next year;
+- Mara rainen [また来年] – Until next year;

-- Dewa kills [ではまた] - See you later;
+- Dewa mata [ではまた] - See you later;

 - Mata aou [また会おう] – Until we meet again;

-- Sorejyaa, kill ne [それじゃ] - See you later!
+- Sorejyaa, mata ne [それじゃ] – So, see you later!

-The ways of saying goodbye listed above are somewhat informal.
-Notice how there are many variations of goodbye in Japanese.
-The word jyaa [じゃあ] literally means then, so, then; While Woods [また] means again, beyond that and yet;
+The ways to say goodbye listed above are a bit informal.
+Notice how many variations of goodbye there are in Japanese.
+The word jyaa [じゃあ] literally means next, so, then; While Woods [また] means again, furthermore and yet;

-Young people often use this way of saying goodbye in Japanese.
-These are undoubtedly the best ways, but there are many others that we will see, some specific to each occasion.
+Young people often use this way of saying goodbye in Japanese a lot.
+These are undoubtedly the best ways, but there are many others that we are going to see, some specific to each occasion.
 You can also create your own variations with the words we saw in the list above.

 Ittekimasu and itterashai – saying goodbye when leaving home

-When you're out of your house you can tell ittekimasu [行ってきます], when someone from your home will go out and say ittekimasu, you can say itterashai [行ってらしゃい].
+When you're out of your house you can say ittekimasu [行ってきます], when someone from your house is going to come out and say ittekimasu, you can say itterashai [行ってらしゃい].

-Ittekimasu and Itterashai are used inside the home when someone is absent or returns, it's like saying: I'm leaving, and the person in the house replies: Go in peace / Go your way well, go carefully, come back soon ...
+Ittekimasu and Itterashai are used indoors when someone leaves or returns, is like saying: I'm leaving, and the person of the house replies: Go in peace / Go your way well, go carefully, come back soon…

-Just as we say “take care” in Portuguese as a way of saying goodbye, you can also say ki wo tsukete [気をつけて] in Japanese.
-You can say this to someone who is leaving your home, or going somewhere not far away.
+Just as we say “cuide-se” in Portuguese as a way of saying goodbye, you can also say ki wo tsukete [気をつけて] in Japanese.
+You can say this to someone who is leaving their home, or going somewhere not far away.

-It has nothing to do with the article, but it’s worth remembering that when you get home you say tadaima [ただいま] which means I arrived, while the person in the house says okaeri [おかえり] which means welcome.
+It has nothing to do with the article, but it is worth remembering that when you get home, the person says tadaima [ただいま] which means I arrived, while the person in the house says okaeri [おかえり] which means welcome.

-In Japan many people work overtime at work, so when you are leaving work, some will always continue to work.
-Politely you should say goodbye saying: Osaki ni shitsurei shimasu [お先に失礼します] which means “sorry for having to leave first / earlier”.
+In Japan, many people work overtime, so when you are leaving work, always some will continue working.
+You should politely say goodbye saying: Osaki ni shitsurei shimasu [お先に失礼します] which means “sorry for having to leave first/earlier”.

-You can also say for short osakini [お先に] to your colleagues, but you cannot use this informality with your boss.
-You can also use the shitsurei shimasu [失礼します] which is also equivalent to one with a license.
+You can also say in abbreviated form osakini [お先に] to your colleagues, but you cannot use this informality with your boss.
+You can also use alone shitsurei shimasu [失礼します] which is also equivalent to an excuse.

-When someone is leaving work and says the saki ni shitsureishimasu [お先に失礼します], you can answer otsukaresama deshita [お疲れ様でした] that translating would look something like “Thank you for your hard work.”
+When someone is leaving work and says o saki ni shitsureishimasu [お先に失礼します], you can reply otsukaresama deshita [お疲れ様でした] which translates to something like “Thank you for your hard work.”

-Another similar phrase that you can hear is: gokurousama deshita [御苦労様でした].
+Another similar phrase you might hear is: gokurousama deshita [御苦労様でした].
 Its meaning is similar to otsukaresama deshita, but it is said for people of a lower level.
-For example, a boss can say this to his team.
+For example, a boss might say this to his team.

-Odaiji ni [お大事に] - If you are saying goodbye to someone sick, you can say odaiji ni [お大事に], which means "be well soon".
+Odaiji ni [お大事に] – If you are saying goodbye to someone who is sick, you can say odaiji ni [お大事に], which means “get well soon”.

-Saraba da [さらばだ] - A very old expression (used by samurai) to say goodbye.
-Perhaps the closest equivalent to “adios!”
-Therefore, it cannot be used formally, just with your close or playful friends.
+Saraba da [さらばだ] – A very old expression (used by samurai) to say goodbye.
+Perhaps, the closest equivalent of “adios!”
+Therefore, it cannot be used in a formal way, only with your close friends or in jest.

-Oyasuminasai [おやすみなさい] - It means good night, but it can be used to say goodbye to someone who is going to sleep or if you are leaving the person's house at night.
+Oyasuminasai [おやすみなさい] – Means good night, but can be used to say goodbye to someone who is going to sleep or if you are leaving their house at night.

 Gochisou sama deshita [ご馳走様でした] – It is used to thank food in restaurants, but it can be a farewell to a restaurant when paying the cashier for example.

-- Mata miruyo [また見るよ] - See you soon;
+- kill miruyo [また見るよ] – See you soon;

-- Kills oaishimashou [またお会いしましょう] - Let's meet again;
+- Kill oaishimashou [またお会いしましょう] – Let's meet again;

 - Mata renraku shimasu [また連絡します] – I will contact you;